 Google Maps will only show you how locations have changed since Google began mapping streets in the mid-2000s.
 But having another view of the locations important to your ancestors can still provide useful information, particularly if (as with this example) recent renovations have changed the site.

-A version of this article appeared in the March/April 2019 issue of Family Tree Magazine, which also contains a roundup of other great Google tools for genealogy.
+A version of this article appeared in the March/April 2019 issue of Family Tree Magazine.